sotorrent/db-scripts/sotorrent/README.md

 ## Importing the SOTorrent data set

+Please note that you need to download both parts of the SOTorrent dataset from Zenodo (due to the 50GB limit).

 1. Unzip all CSV and XML files: `gunzip *.gz`
 2. Execute the SQL script `1_create_database.sql` in your database client (tested on MySQL 5.7) to create the database and tables for the SO dump.
 3. Edit the SQL script `2_create_sotorrent_user.sql` to choose a password for the sotorrent user and execute the script to create the user.